danielyaba/gcp-terraform-modules/f5-bigip/README.md

 * virtual server ```virt_INT-INGRESS-CONTROLLER``` configured for traffic coming from Google internal load balancer
 * virtual server ```virt_EXT-INGRESS-CONTROLLER``` configured for traffic coming from Google external load balancer
 * iRule ```irule_ENGRESS_CONTROLLER``` is for routing traffic based on hostname and/or pathes to internal virtual servers or backend pools
-* Configure Google load balancers' health checks will query the F5 VMs on port 443, iRule is already set to answer with TCP and HTTP (200 OK)
+* Configure Google load balancers' health checks to query the F5 F5-BigIP VMs on port 443, iRule is already set to answer with TCP and HTTP (200 OK)
-*

 ## Examples